Wauwter700/SetupCompleted/README.md

 1. Open script.psi in a text editor and remove all lines that you don't want to execute.
 2. run the setupcomplete.cmd file.

-Warning this script will delete all Windows 10 apps, excluding calculator, store and photo's!
+Warning: this script will delete all Windows 10 apps, excluding calculator, store and photo's!
+Also all shortcuts, and pinned apps will be removed!